iranzo/velasco/README.md

 This is yet another Markov chain-based chatbot, based on the Twitterbot fad where you would create a bot account that would try to generate new random tweets using your own as a template.
 However, instead of reading the messages from a Twitter account, this bot is made to read the messages in a group chat, and try to blend in by generating new messages that fit the patterns seen in that specific group chat.
 At the beginning that will mean a lot of parroting, but eventually the bot starts coming up with sentences of itself.

-This bot also works on private chats between a user and him, but of course the training is much lower and it will feel like talking to a parrot for a longer time, unless you feed it a lot of messages quickly.
+This bot also works on private chats between a user and itself, but of course the training is much lower and it will feel like talking to a parrot for a longer time, unless you feed it a lot of messages quickly.

 ## Markov chains